laurenap159/CassandraOnDockerDemo/README.md

 Implementing Cassandra in Docker Containers

 ## 1. Create Docker Account
-As you may have assumed by the title, you will need Docker installed with access to the Docker Hub repository to pull the Cassandra images.
+You will need Docker installed with access to the Docker Hub repository to pull the Cassandra images.
 Go to [Docker](https://hub.docker.com/) to create an account.
+Save these credentials for step 3.

 ## 2. Download Docker
 Containers are platform independent, so choose your OS for download.